MaterializeInc/materialize/doc/developer/design/README.md

 examine potential solutions before moving into the delivery phase of a project.
 Design documents can tackle different classes of problems, including customer needs and internal technical challenges.
-The important part of a design document is being crisp about the exact problem we’re tackling, explaining all of the options being considered for tackling that problem, and recording why we ended up moving forward with a particular solution.
+The important part of a design document is being crisp about the exact problem we're tackling, explaining all of the options being considered for tackling that problem, and recording why we ended up moving forward with a particular solution.